First visit to Lake Louise

 What to expect, how access works, and what people usually get wrong

-Lake Louise is genuinely clear and genuinely complicated to visit.
-This page gives you the honest picture, access requirements, realistic crowds, and what to sort out before you leave home.
+Lake Louise is beautiful and logistically complicated.
+This page gives you the practical picture: how access usually works, where crowds build, and which official source to check before you leave home.

 Book this first